 You can expense food, drink, and swag for meetings.
 We ask that you try to spend no more than $15 per person per meeting.
 Please contact the Splunk Community Manager if you want to do something special or unusually expensive.

-If you are a Splunk employee or contractor, use the expense category in Nexonia called
+If you are a Splunk employee or contractor, use the expense reporting category called Splunk User Group Reimbursement.

 If you are a partner or a customer, contact the Splunk Community Manager for the expense form.
 Please keep your itemized receipt!
 Expenses are reimbursed by check within the US and by wire transfer outside the U.S.